mjcrouch/vscode-perforce/MIGRATION.md

 * If you have multiple p4config files in your workspace, these can now be detected properly
 * P4CONFIG files can include variable expansions specific to perforce, such as `$configdir` - we couldn't reasonably reproduce all of the variable expansion in the extension, and it would be a waste of effort to do so.
 By not reading the config file, we leave all of this parsing where it belongs, in your actual perforce client.
   * This means we can now correctly detect "Personal" perforce servers without you having to mangle the auto-generated p4config file

+# Not Expected to Break

+The following should **not** be breaking changes unless there has been an error or misunderstanding during implementation

+## Activation Mode

+The extension has a setting called `perforce.activationMode` that controls the 'activation' of the extension.
+The behaviour is now slightly different.

+### Old Behaviour

+* Previously, when activation mode was `always`, the extension would **always** create an SCM Provider for the workspace, even if it didn't find *any* perforce client information using that directory.
+In this case, the SCM provider could never be used, and would always be empty, so did not make any sense
+* At the same time as creating an SCM provider, all the VS Code commands such as 'edit' and 'revert' were registered, and the status bar 'P4' menu was enabled
+* If activation mode was `autodetect`, and no workspace was found, commands were not registered with VS Code, resulting in errors like "Command not found"

+### New Behaviour

+* Creation of the SCM provider and the commands / status bar have been decoupled
+  * If activation mode is `always`, the extension only creates an SCM Provider for the workspace if:
+    * it finds that a perforce client workspace is accessible from the root directory of the VS Code workspace (including cases where they are in totally different directories), AND
+    * no P4CONFIG files were found in the workspace
+  * Regardless of whether the SCM provider is created, the VS Code commands are **always** registered, even if activation mode is set to `autodetect`
+  * The status bar 'P4' menu is enabled if activation mode is `always` OR the activation mode is `autodetect` AND a valid client was found

+### How this could affect you

+* This is unlikely to cause problems in valid workspaces.
+When opening an editor with a workspace that doesn't have an associated perforce client, you may have previously seen an empty SCM provider that is no longer present
+* Otherwise, it should work the same.
+If you have activation mode set to `always` and it is not working as expected, please check the output logs, and raise an issue if appropriate.

+### Why this is better

+* Hopefully, not creating an empty SCM provider reduces confusion
+* By always registering perforce commands, users should no longer see the confusing "Command not fond" message that would pop-up - instead, you are likely to see errors from perforce, that are more useful.
+* By always registering the perforce commands, behaviour for random files opened without a workspace is improved.
+Provided your perforce area is set up properly, it's now possible to run commands like 'edit', 'revert' etc. using the command palette while such a file is open in the editor.

+### Opening Directories *above* the perforce client root

+**TODO**

 ## `perforce.client`, `perforce.user`, `perforce.port` `perforce.password` Settings